Deep Convolutional Neural Network for Plume Rise Measurements in Industrial Environments: Experimental results and discussion

 \section{Experimental results and discussion}

-In this section, we describe our dataset, and the industrial area in which this image dataset has been collected and shared.
-Also, we will explain about the validation metrics which are used for comparison of our proposed method with the other competitive method in smoke border detection and recognition.
-Finally, our discussion falls into two main parts, named comparison with Mask R-CNN in which we talk about the performance of our DPRNet method in comparison with it component method, and plume rise calculation, in which the plume rise is calculated based on our "DPRNet".
+In this section, we describe our image datasets and the industrial area in which these image datasets have been collected and shared.
+Also, we will explain the validation metrics used to compare our proposed method with the other competitive methods in smoke border detection and recognition.
+Then, our discussion falls into two last sections, named comparison with existing smoke recognition methods and plume rise measurement, in which the performance of the proposed method is evaluated, and the PR is calculated based on our "DPRNet," respectively.
 To validate the performance of our proposed method, we used a computer equipped with Core i9, 3.70 GHz/4.90 GHz, 20 MB cache CPU, 64GB RAM and NVIDIA GeForce RTX 3080,10 GB graphic card.
-The total training time of the network was about 9 hours using Python 3.8 with PyTorch Deep Learning framework.
-For a single 2592×1944 test image, the running time was about 0.27 seconds.
-Finally, for the close-range photogrammetry and statistical analysis, we used system identification toolbox of MATLAB software.
+The total training time of the network was about one hour using Python 3.8 with PyTorch Deep Learning framework.
+Finally, for the geometric transformation and image processing analysis, we used MATLAB R2022b software.